Find Affordable College Courses

 $5,430 Average Tuition & Fees

-Fort Hays State University came in at #10 in this year’s edition of the Best Value Health Professions Schools in Kansas ranking.
-FHSU is a fairly large public school located in the remote town of Hays.
+With a ranking of #10, Fort Hays State University did quite well on this year’s best value schools for health professions students.
+FHSU is a large public school located in the remote town of Hays.

-The average tuition and fees for an in-state undergraduate at FHSU are $5,430 a year.
+In-state tuition fees for undergraduate students at FHSU are $5,430 per year.
 The average amount in student loans that health professions majors at FHSU take out is $23,126.

 Best Value Health Professions Colleges in the Plains States Region

-Explore all the Best Value Health Professions Schools in the Plains States Area or other specific states within that region.
+Explore all the Best Value Health Professions Colleges in the Plains States Area or other specific states within that region.

 State Degrees Awarded